-- 1. If you report a contribution for 2021 made before April 18, 2022, no special reporting is required.
-Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed. - 2.
-If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators.

-- a.
-Use "EO13239" for Afghanistan and those countries in direct support, including Diibouti, Jordan, Kyrgyzstan, Pakistan, Somalia, Syria, Tajikistan, Uzbekistan, Yemen, and the Philippines.
-For the Philippines only, personnel must be deployed in conjunction with Operation Enduring Freedom supporting military operations in the Afghanistan combat zone. - b.
-Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf, the Red Sea, the Gulf of Oman, the Gulf of Aden, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, and the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates), and Jordan which is in direct support of the Arabian Peninsula. - c.
-Use "EO13119" or Public Law 106-21 "PL106-21" for the Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, Kosovo, the Adriatic Sea, and the Ionian Sea north of the 39th parallel.
+- 1. If you report a contribution for 2025 made before April 15, 2026, no special reporting is required.
+Include the contribution in box 1 or 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously - 2.
+If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators. - a.
+Use "EO13239" for Afghanistan and those countries in direct support, including Djibouti, Jordan, Kyrgyzstan, Pakistan, Somalia, Syria, Tajikistan, Uzbekistan, and Yemen. - b.
+Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf; the Red Sea; the Gulf of Oman, the Gulf of Aden; the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude; the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates; Lebanon, and Turkey east of longitude 33.51E), and Jordan, which is in direct support of the Arabian Peninsula. - c.
+Use "EO13119" or "P.L.106-21" for the Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, Kosovo, the Adriatic Sea, and the Ionian Sea north of the 39th parallel.
 (Note.
 The combat zone designation for Montenegro and Kosovo (previously a province within Serbia) under Executive Order 13119 remains in force even though Montenegro and Kosovo became independent nations since EO13119 was signed.) - d.
-Use Public Law 115-97 "PL115-97" for the Sinai Peninsula of Egypt.
+Use "P.L.115-97" for the Sinai Peninsula of Egypt.